 Eye color in Drosophila was one of the first X-linked traits to be identified.
 Thomas Hunt Morgan mapped this trait to the X chromosome in 1910.
 Like humans, Drosophila males have an XY chromosome pair, and females are XX.
-In flies, the wild-type eye color is red (X^W) and it is dominant to white eye color (X^W) (Figure 12.11).
+In flies, the wild-type eye color is red (X^W) and it is dominant to white eye color (X^w) (Figure 12.11).
 Because of the location of the eye-color gene, reciprocal crosses do not produce the same offspring ratios.
 Males are said to be hemizygous, because they have only one allele for any X-linked characteristic.
 Hemizygosity makes the descriptions of dominance and recessiveness irrelevant for XY males.
 Drosophila males lack a second allele copy on the Y chromosome; that is, their genotype can only be X^WY or X^WY .
-In contrast, females have two allele copies of this gene and can be X^WX^W , X^WX^W , or X^WX^W .
+In contrast, females have two allele copies of this gene and can be $X^W X^W$, $X^W X^W$, or $X^W X^W$.

-Figure 12.11 In Drosophila, several genes determine eye color.
-The genes for white and vermilion eye colors are located on the X chromosome.
-Others are located on the autosomes.
+Figure 12.11 In Drosophila, the gene for eye color is located on the X chromosome.
 Clockwise from top left are brown, cinnabar, sepia, vermilion, white, and red.
 Red eye color is wild-type and is dominant to white eye color.